appium/appium/docs/en/writing-running-appium/caps.md

 ### WinAppDriver Only

-Please refer to the documentation on the Appium Windows Diver [repository](https://github.com/appium/appium-windows-driver#windowsdriver-specific-capabilities) about its available capabilities.
+Please refer to the documentation on the Appium Windows Driver [repository](https://github.com/appium/appium-windows-driver#windowsdriver-specific-capabilities) about its available capabilities.

 ### Flutter driver only

-Please refer to the documentation on the Flutter Diver [repository](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) about its available capabilities.
+Please refer to the documentation on the Flutter Driver [repository](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) about its available capabilities.